nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 In our car illustration the attribute color behaved differently for each instance; for sam's car, it reflected green, for Abe's car, it was yellow, and bills car was blue

 #### Why you should use polymorphism?
-- [x] :one: Type your code once and reuse it as much you like :carousel_horse:
+- [x] :one: Type your code once and reuse it as much you like
-- [x] :two: Makes debug easier :performing_arts:
+- [x] :two: Makes debug easier
-- [x] :three: Store multiple data types in single variable :egg:
+- [x] :three: Store multiple data types in single variable

 #### Summery
-- [x] :one: OOP relies on the concept of classes and objects :ok_hand:
+- [x] :one: OOP relies on the concept of classes and objects
-- [x] :two: OOP used to structure a software program into simple, reusable pieces of code :construction_worker:
+- [x] :two: OOP used to structure a software program into simple, reusable pieces of code
-- [x] :three: JavaScript, C++, Java, and Python are exmple of OOP :man_technologist:
+- [x] :three: JavaScript, C++, Java, and Python are exmple of OOP
-- [x] :four: OOP has four principle Inheritance, Encapsulation, Abstraction and, Polymorphism :honeybee:
+- [x] :four: OOP has four principle Inheritance, Encapsulation, Abstraction and, Polymorphism